Trial by ordeal: Cold water

 The ordeal of cold water has a precedent in the 13th law of the Code of Ur-Nammu (the oldest known surviving code of laws) and the second law of the Code of Hammurabi.
 Under the Code of Ur-Nammu, a man who was accused of what some scholars have translated as "sorcery" was to undergo ordeal by water.
 If the man were proven innocent through this ordeal, the accuser was obligated to pay three shekels to the man who underwent judgment.
 The Code of Hammurabi dictated that, if a man was accused of a matter by another, the accused was to leap into a river.
 If the accused man survived this ordeal, the accused was to be acquitted.
 If the accused was found innocent by this ordeal, the accuser was to be put to death and the accused man was to take possession of the then-deceased accuser's house.
+The Code of Hammurabi also stated that if a woman is accused of adultery she "will leap into the river-god for her husband".
+However, it is unclear if innocence is proved by drowning or surviving.

 An ordeal by cold water is mentioned in the Vishnu Smrti, which is one of the texts of the Dharmaśāstra.

-The practice was also set out in Frankish law but was abolished by Emperor Louis the Pious in 829.
-The practice reappeared in the Late Middle Ages: in the Dreieicher Wildbann of 1338, a man accused of poaching was to be submerged in a barrel three times and to be considered innocent if he sank, and guilty if he floated.
+The practice was also set out in Salic law but was abolished by Emperor Louis the Pious in 829.
+The practice reappeared in the Late Middle Ages; in the Dreieicher Wildbann of 1338, a man accused of poaching was to be submerged in a barrel three times and to be considered innocent if he sank, and guilty if he floated.

-Witch-hunts in Europe
+Use in witch-hunts in Europe

-Ordeal by water was associated with the witch-hunts of the 16th and 17th centuries, although an inverse of most trials by ordeal; if the accused sank, they were considered innocent, whereas if they floated, this indicated witchcraft.
+Ordeal by water was associated with the witch-hunts of the 16th and 17th centuries.
+A suspect would be thrown into a body of water; if the accused sank, they were considered innocent, whereas if they floated, this indicated witchcraft.
 The ordeal would be conducted with a rope holding the subject so that the person being tested could be retrieved following the trial.
 A witch trial including this ordeal took place in Szeged, Hungary as late as 1728.

 Demonologists varied in their explanations as to why trial by water would be effective, although spiritual explanations were most common.
 Some argued that witches floated because they had renounced baptism when entering the Devil's service.
 King James VI of Scotland claimed in his Daemonologie that water was so pure an element that it repelled the guilty.
 Jacob Rickius claimed that witches were supernaturally light and recommended weighing them as an alternative to dunking them; this procedure and its status as an alternative to dunking were parodied in the 1975 British film Monty Python and the Holy Grail.